Charles Cecil: Other activities and events

 Cecil has worked on various games outside Revolution.
 He was a consultant for The Collective's The Da Vinci Code (2006).
-Disney approached him to design a game on A Christmas Carol (Disney's A Christmas Carol, Disney Interactive Studios/Sumo Digital, 2009), and he became the voice of the narrator.
+Disney approached him to design a game based on A Christmas Carol (Disney's A Christmas Carol, Disney Interactive Studios/Sumo Digital, 2009), and he became the voice of the narrator.

 A decade earlier he had already been executive producer of Disney's Story Studio: Disney's Mulan, a co-production between Kids Revolution and Disney Interactive (NewKidCo, 1999).
 He also became executive producer of the BBC/Sumo Digital's episodic adventure game Doctor Who: The Adventure Games (2010).
 The fifth episode (The Gunpowder Plot) won the British Academy Cymru Award 2012.

 Cecil regularly talks at events and to the press about creative and commercial aspects of the video games industry, and is an ambassador for the Yorkshire and UK games industry in general and of course Revolution in particular.
 He also teaches, gives masterclasses, acts as judge on game proposals and mentors young game designers.

 Cecil was a founder of Yorkshire games network Game Republic in 2003, and has been a director on the board.
 He is a member of the advisory committee for the renewed Game Republic.
 He has been a member of the steering group and member on the advisory board of Edinburgh Interactive Entertainment Festival, and is on the advisory panel of the Evolve and Develop Conferences.
-He is also board member of Screen Yorkshire, member of Skillset's Computer Games Skills Council, and member of the BFI Board of Governors.
+He is also board member of Screen Yorkshire, member of Skillset's Computer Games Skills Council, and a former member of the BFI Board of Governors.

 In 2006 Cecil was awarded the status of Development Legend by Develop, Europe's leading development magazine.
 In 2010 Ed Vaizey, Minister for Culture, Communications and Creative Industries, asked Cecil (together with Ian Livingstone) to be part of an independent review to assess which university courses best prepare graduates with the skills to succeed in the games industry.
 Cecil was appointed Member of the Order of the British Empire (MBE) in the 2011 Birthday Honours for services to the computer games industry.